 It’s a good idea to let your customer base know about the move first, preferably at least a month before the move is to occur.
-Provide information on the new location, either by sending out a formal letter or an email with map enclosed or attached to everyone in your company database.
+Provide information on the new location, either by sending out a formal letter or an email with a map enclosed or attached to everyone in your company database.
 Or, in the case of a retail shop, place a map and notification sign on the front door and provide a small flyer with each purchase.
 Post the information on your web page with easy-to-follow directions and any particulars that will keep your customers coming back; this could include a “move-in” sale or an official opening party.

 Service Providers, Vendors, and Government Agencies

 Notify services and vendors that your company uses on a regular basis.
 It may include a printer company, courier, office supply store, or internet service provider.

 Banks and Insurance

 Banks will require notification early; you’ll need to change the address on company checks, then have the checks printed, notify credit card companies and any other financial institutions or service providers.
 You may decide that your company would benefit from transferring business accounts from one bank to another or from one branch to another—speak with your bank representative about services available in the new location/neighborhood.

 Insurance companies also need to be notified early.
 They’ll need to assess the new space and provide you with a new estimate, if applicable.
 This is a great time to speak with your insurer about moving insurance and what you’ll need to ensure your office is protected.